Harry James (American football)

 John Henry James (June 20, 1881 - October 16, 1947) was an American football quarterback and manufacturer.
 He was the starting quarterback for Michigan's undefeated, national championship 1903 "Point-a-Minute" football team that outscored opponents 565 to 6.
 James later went into the manufacturing business.
 He was the founder of The Motor Foundry Co., a manufacturer of automobile parts in Detroit, and the James Motor Valve Company, which developed the innovative "James Valve" in the mid-1920s.
 He also served as the general manager of the Monarch Steel Castings Co., an innovator in the Solvay process.

-Early years
+Early life

 James was born in Ohio in 1881.
 He was raised in Detroit and attended the Detroit University School.
 He was the captain of the school's football team during the 1900–1901 academic year.
 He was also captain of the track team during the 1899-1900 and 1900–1901 academic years.